SeanKilleen/seankilleen.github.io/_posts/2023-08-09-on-moq-and-our-part-in-the-oss-sustainability-social-contract.md

 One thing I want to call out because it annoys me to no end: people who complain about having to rip libraries out or get in trouble with their Security / DevSecOps teams and how personally frustrating it is for them.

+You typically either build software, or buy software.
+But OSS has introduced an additional category: "software you can use and thankfully don't have to buy."
+The problem occurs when we remove the "thankfully" and it becomes an expectation of an entire ecosystem

 These companies have been using this library for free.
 Presumably it saves them money or time (which to a business _is money_.)
-Those organizations who are using OSS but not paying attention to the ecosystem they use are ignorant of a free supply chain.
+Those organizations who are using OSS but not paying attention to the ecosystem they use are making a strategic mistake around a supply chain.
 As a business, you either need to actively understand your supply chain, or understand your own situation enough that you can adapt if your supply chain changes (without blaming the supply chain).
 If you don't have a supply chain that is committed to you via a business transaction, then you need to be aware of those risks and work to mitigate them or budget for them in some way.

 Within business contexts, stop pretending that free OSS work owes you the responsibility of being a supplier in a supply chain if you're not doing the appropriate work of being a business consumer (i.e. paying for the supplier).